bobross96/fyp-test/README.md

 - Added full calendar library for schedule, connected add events to db
 - Added mat dialog to trigger on handle date events for user to post task to db
 - Added function that takes in Semester Start date to calculate NTU Calendar Week Number
+- Added Login and Register
+- Added Auth guard to prevent unauthorized from accessing main application without registering/logging in
+- Added JWT authentication and store on localStorage to persist login session
+- Added HTTP Interceptor to send all requests with JWT token to authenticate and make request to backend